bluz71/nvim-linefly/README.md

 ### with_indent_status

-The `with_indent_status` option specifies whether to display the indentation status as the last component in the statusline.
+The `with_indent_status` option specifies whether to display the indentation status as the last component in the `statusline`.

 By default, indentation status will not be displayed.